top of page

 W

-2 miles S of Watson Corners on 16th St & N of 112th Ave
+Located 2 miles S of Watson Corners on 16th St & N of 112th Ave

+*Picture.
 Allegan book p.
 44. Photo p.
-44. In 1962 there were 12 students enrolled.
-Pic
+44. In 1962, 12 students were enrolled.
+Still open in 1961

 Allegan